absmach/magistrala/docs/dev-guide.md

 The whole system (set of microservices) can be run with one command:

 ```
-make run
+make rundev
 ```

 which will properly configure and run all microservices.

 Please assure that MQTT microservice has `node_modules` installed, as explained in _MQTT Microservice_ chapter.

-> N.B. `make run` actually calls helper script `scripts/run.sh`, so you can inspect this script for the details.
+> N.B. `make rundev` actually calls helper script `scripts/run.sh`, so you can inspect this script for the details.